I got bit by the dreaded “red snake” yesterday.

 It took 2.5 hours to go 6 miles.

-What do you when you get “bitten” by too many applicants to your job post?
+What to do you when you get “bitten” by too many applicants to your job post?

 2. Here’s the response I send to people: